The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Results

+giving an rms scatter of 4.345.
 Since the virial mass estimate scales with the square of the velocity dispersion, this implies an overestimate of the virial mass by a factor of $\sim 27$.

-For completeness, we also present a zoomed-in view of $\sigma_{\rm L}$ for each model in Figure~\ref{fig:zoomsigmal}.
+For completeness, we also present a zoomed-in view of $\sigma_{\rm L}$ for each model in Fig.~\ref{fig:zoomsigmal}.
 The variations are small in all cases, consistent with the collisionless character of the UFD.
 In model U0, the absence of binaries leads to only a minor change in $\sigma_{\rm L}$ during the onset of mass segregation.
 This behavior further reflects the modest overall mass loss experienced by the system, confirming that models with lower numerical noise provide an accurate representation of UFD dynamics.
-Finally, a visual comparison with Figure 2 of \cite{sim19} of ours models is present in Appendix C. Our models covers quite well the observed range from \cite{sim19} in the velocity dispersion.
-Note that our simulated UFDs are on the high luminosity edge of what \cite{sim19} classified as UFDs (dwarves with $M_V >-7$).
+Finally, a visual comparison with Fig. 2 of \cite{sim19} of ours models is present in Appendix C. Our models covers the observed range from \cite{sim19} in the velocity dispersion quite well.
+Note that our simulated UFDs are on the high luminosity edge of what \cite{sim19} classified as UFDs (dwarfs with $M_V >-7$).